LandrumTrev/TriviaGame-WildernessSurvival/README.md

 # Wilderness Survival Quiz
 ##### Multiple-choice quiz with individually timed question slides.

-JavaScript, jQuery, CSS, HTML, Bootstrap, Google Fonts, GitHub.
+JavaScript, jQuery, CSS, HTML, Bootstrap, Google Fonts, GitHub, responsive web design (RWD).
 Timed quiz with countdown timer clock and timeout-triggered functionality.

 > Are you knowledgeable enough to successfully face the potential challenges of a seriously awesome adventure in the wilderness?
 Take this timed quiz and find out!